 We could also store our Lua script for future use using Redis's SCRIPT LOAD command, which stores the script on the Redis node and lets you trigger it by its SHA hash with the EVAL SHA command:

 Clearly, Redis issues come in many shapes and sizes and their solutions are equally varied.
-That's why monitoring your Redis clusters in order to detect performance issues can be critical to your success.
+That's why Redis performance monitoring can be critical to your success.

-• Info/cluster-info: Shows you raw information/counters about your Redis server/cluster, such as memory, CPU, shards and hits.
+• Info/cluster-info: Shows you raw information/counters about your Redis server/cluster, such as memory metrics, CPU usage, shards, and hits.
 The output of this command is designed to be easy to parse programmatically, so you can export it to Prometheus or your preferred monitoring tool.

 • Slowlog: Shows the slowest commands on the server, which can help you find commands that should be optimized in order to improve performance.